ropensci/mregions2/README.md

 #> MULTIPOLYGON (((3.370403 51.36696, 3.369459 51....
 ```

-The entries of the Marine Regions Gazetteer are organized hierarchiely.
+The entries of the Marine Regions Gazetteer are organized
-You can browse this hierarchy up and down with \[gaz_relations()\]
+hierarchically.
+You can browse this hierarchy up and down with
+`gaz_relations()`

 ``` r
 # Get all relations